papercliphat/short_term_blog/_posts/2016-05-11-how-to-create-a-jekyll-blog.md

 Out of the box Jekyll comes with a simple some HTML and CSS included.
 If you don\'t like the appearance or want additional features consider exploring Jekyll Themes or Jekyll Templates with a quick google search.

 I use a [Jekyll theme](http://jekyllthemes.org/) from, which is pretty much just an aggregation site.
 I was a fan of both [Yellow Blue](http://jekyllthemes.org/themes/yellowblue/) and [WikiBlog](http://jekyllthemes.org/themes/wiki-blog/) .
-I wanted something with Categories and Tags included on the sidebar, and WikiBlog actually linked me to [Concise-high-end Theme](http://jekyllthemes.org/themes/cool-concise-high-end/).
+I wanted something with Categories and Tags included on the sidebar, and WikiBlog actually linked me to [Concise-high-end Theme](https://github.com/Gaohaoyang/gaohaoyang.github.io).
 It\'s not in English, but I cleaned it up a little and removed some features to make it more to my liking.
-I have included what I used in my [github](https://github.com/papercliphat/concise_theme_jekyll) for English speakers.
+I have included a blank template in my [github](https://github.com/papercliphat/concise_theme_jekyll) for English speakers.

-##### Some Concise Theme Caveats
+##### Caveats

-The tags feature requires at least two pages with different tags or it will through a divide by 0 error.
+The Concise theme "tag" feature requires at least two pages with different tags or you will get a divide by 0 error.

-To utilize the excerpt of the full blog page, keep 3 empty rows between the excerpt and the main body of the content.
+To utilize the excerpt of the full blog page, keep 4 empty rows between the excerpt and the main body of the content.

 You\'ll have to install the Jekyll pagination gem or you will get an error for that too!
-Instructions can be found on [Jekyll's site](https://jekyllrb.com/)
+Instructions can be found on the [Jekyll site](https://jekyllrb.com/)

 Pagination limits the number of posts that appear on a page.
 If you want to add comments, your best bet is disquis, a quick google search of "disquis jekyll" will lead you on the right path.

-Gaohaoyang does have a request for linking that the theme was created by him in the footer.
-I think that's asking a bit much for a Jekyll Theme.
-Additionally the general concensus is if it\'s out there for public use with an MIT license you can pretty much do what you want with it.
-Lastly, I\'m modifying and building on his work like all programmers do.
-At some point we have to draw a line between our work and our predecessors.